dsyer/hello-wasm/README.md

 ## Protobuf Any

-Protobufs have an `Any` type that lets you sling bytes if you know what type that are.
+Protobufs have an `Any` type that lets you sling bytes if you know what type they are.
 You have to import it explicitly:

 ```javascript
 > var anypb = require('google-protobuf/google/protobuf/any_pb')